PepeExpress/Polly/README.md

-# Flutter-plant-classification
+# Polly

-A Flutter project for a plant classification app.
+Polly is a Flutter project for a plant classification app.